Docker integration, using gunicorn+nginx

 Docker

-To run with docker, edit the config file (config/config.ini) and then run docker-compose up -d
+To run with docker, edit the config file (config/config.ini) and then run docker-compose up -d, it will bind to port 80.

 You can edit the default download locations in the docker-compose.yml file.